gnois/losty/README.md

 		res.status = 400
 		-- skip the following handlers
 ```
-Handlers can be chained, and values passed to req.next() will appear as function arguments in the following handlers, as w, x in the above example.
+Values passed to req.next() will appear as function arguments in the following handlers, as w, x in the above example.